Veladare/First-assignment/README.md

 ## Usage

-To inspect the work and comments on the webpage, right click on the side of the webpage.
+To inspect the work and comments from the webpage, open it and right click on it.
 A window will open, then click inspect and a new tab will open which shows the HTML structure of the webpage for individuals to review.
+CSS can be accessed by click on the sources tab within the inspect menu.
+Alternatively, HTML and css can be inspect via Visual studio code or similiar programs.

 ## Credits